- Chronic Care

 What is the best treatment for allergies?

 The best treatment for allergies is usually a combination of avoidance and allergy medicine.
-Antihistamines such as Zyrtec, Allegra, and Claritin are effective in relieving common allergic symptoms such as sneezing and a stuffy or runny nose.
-Another medical option for relief of allergic nasal symptoms is corticosteroid nasal spray such as Flonase or Nasacort.
+Second-generation antihistamines such as Zyrtec, Allegra, and Claritin are effective in relieving common allergic symptoms such as sneezing and a stuffy or runny nose.
+These can be combined with nasal corticosteroid sprays such as Flonase or Nasacort, which further reduce inflammation and irritation of the nose, sinuses, and throat.

 How can I control my allergy symptoms?

 You can take control and manage your allergy symptoms with a combination of exposure reduction and allergy medicine.
-For example, if pollen is the allergen, plan to stay indoors during high pollen count days, or wear a mask if you have to go out.
+For example, if pollen is the allergen, plan to stay indoors during high pollen count days, use a HEPA air filter indoors, vacuum carpets and dust your furniture frequently, or wear a mask if you have to go out.

 Yes, allergies can sometimes cause a sore throat along with other symptoms.
 As an allergic reaction, your immune system can flood the bloodstream with histamines, which increase mucus production and postnasal drip.
 This nasal discharge that runs down the back of your throat irritates the throat, causing a sore throat.